learningeconomy/Protocol-Research/IoE-Network.md

 The IoE Network is an open credential network, focused on building an interoperable protocol for the exchange, storage, and presentation of VCs.

+# Credential Exchange Example

+1. Alice has completed an online course teaching skill X and taken an exam that measures what she’s learned.
+2. She has earned herself a passing grade on the exam demonstrating understanding of skill X.
+3. Upon completion, a skill credential capturing this is prepared by the course provider, Bob.
+4. Bob uses Alice’s known DID, a course credential template, and his known DID to construct and sign a verifiable credential (VC).
+5. Bob then uses an exchange mechanism agreed upon by him and Alice to send the VC.
+6. Alice receives the VC.
+7. Alice verifies the VC was signed by Bob by comparing the VC signature against the expected DID of Bob.
+8. Alice validates the VC represents the correct skill credential by comparing the credential object against the expected credential template.
+9. Alice confirms the VC is accurate and decides to store it in her preferred storage mechanism.

+# Presentation Exchange Example

+1. Alice would like to apply for a job that requires skill X as a competency.
+2. Alice knows skill X and has proof in the form of a verifiable credential (VC).
+3. Alice’s VC was issued by a reputable issuer A and feels she qualifies for the job, so she decides to apply.
+4. As part of the application process, Alice is asked to prove she knows skill X by presenting a VC to verifier, Bob.
+5. Bob sends over a proof request to Alice through an exchange protocol agreed upon.
+6. Alice receives the proof request.
+7. Alice deconstructs the proof request to confirm it is requesting skill X proof.
+8. Alice queries her credential data stores for skill X VC.
+9. Alice prepares a verifiable presentation (VP) of her VC.
+10. Alice’s VP may utilize cryptographic techniques to minimize what is disclosed, prevent signature correlation, etc, but it at minimum proves to Bob she contains a VC of skill X by issuer A.
+11. Alice exchanges the VP with Bob using an agreed upon protocol.
+12. Bob receives the VP.
+13. Bob verifies the VP was signed by Alice by comparing the VP signature against the expected DID of Alice.
+14. Bob deconstructs the VP to verify the VC proof proves skill X and expected issuer A.
+15. Alice’s job application now contains proof of skill X.

 # Goals